 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-The Hall of the Vicars Choral is a medieval building located on South Street in Exeter, Devon, dating from the fourteenth century.
-It served as the communal residence and administrative centre for the vicars choral, the body of clergy who sang in Exeter Cathedral and maintained the daily liturgical services.
-The structure demonstrates the architectural conventions of late medieval institutional building, with its stone construction and layout designed to accommodate multiple occupants.
-The Hall remains significant as evidence of the organisation and material conditions of cathedral clergy during the medieval period and of the urban fabric of medieval Exeter.
+The Hall of the Vicars Choral is a late medieval building located on South Street in Exeter, Devon, dating to the fifteenth century.
+It was constructed to accommodate the vicars choral, the body of clergy who sang services in Exeter Cathedral and formed an important part of the cathedral's musical establishment.
+The building exemplifies the architectural conventions of its period, with features characteristic of late medieval institutional structures designed for communal ecclesiastical life.
+The Hall remains a significant record of the cathedral's administrative and liturgical organisation during the later Middle Ages.

 Hall of the Vicars Choral, South Street is a scheduled monument protected by Historic England under reference 1003869.
 View the official record →

-The Hall of the Vicars Choral is a medieval building located on South Street in Exeter, Devon, dating from the fourteenth century.
+The Hall of the Vicars Choral is a late medieval building located on South Street in Exeter, Devon, dating to the fifteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003869.

 Hall of the Vicars Choral, South Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003869.